simplysparsh/BabyMusic-AI/docs/frontend.md

 - **Intuitive Controls**: Easy-to-use interface for all features

 By leveraging these UI/UX considerations and the power of React, the Baby Music AI frontend components work together to create a seamless, engaging, and user-friendly experience for parents and their little ones.

+## Progressive Web App (PWA) Features

+The frontend is enhanced with PWA capabilities to provide a more native app-like experience, primarily through the `vite-plugin-pwa` Vite plugin.

+- **Manifest Generation**: A `manifest.webmanifest` is automatically generated, including app name, icons, theme colors, start URL, and display mode (`standalone`).
+This enables the "Add to Home Screen" functionality.
+- **Service Worker**: A service worker is generated (using Workbox via the plugin) to cache application assets.
+This improves load times and provides basic offline fallback capabilities.
+The service worker is configured to auto-update when new versions of the app are deployed.
+- **Asset Generation**: PWA-specific icons (for the manifest, Apple touch icons, favicons) are generated from `public/logo.svg` using `@vite-pwa/assets-generator`.
+This process is configured in `pwa-assets.config.ts`.
+- **Richer Install UI**: Screenshots of the application (stored in `public/screenshots/`) are included in the manifest to provide users with a preview during the PWA installation process on supported platforms.

+These features contribute to making BabyMusic AI installable and more accessible, behaving more like a native application on users' devices.